onosproject/onos-docs/docs/content/developers/documentation.md

 Rules for MkDocs (Python) are at [https://daringfireball.net/projects/markdown/syntax](https://daringfireball.net/projects/markdown/syntax)

-> The rules are mostly the same for both platforms, with the following caveats
+The rules are mostly the same for both platforms, with the following caveats:

->
->   * With the python interpreter there must be a new empty line before any ordered or unordered list
+- With the python interpreter there must be a new empty line before any ordered or unordered list

 [onos-docs]: https://github.com/onosproject/onos-docs